tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ## Design manager ##

 I'm a design manager at Farewill.
 We're a Series B scaleup, [one of Europe's hottest](https://thenextweb.com/news/europes-100-hottest-scaleups-2021).
 I support the design team and work across our product org to help drive product impact.
 I stay close to design outcomes through pairing, crits, mentoring and my role as a line manager.
-I'm regularly a hiring manager.

-### Line management

-I currently have 4 direct reports.
+I have 4 direct reports.
 I try to support them by caring genuinely, listening actively, and through coaching and mentoring.
 I like the way that [Daniel Pink]() puts it – that we're motivated by achieving autonomy, mastery and purpose.

 >I do feel like I can come and talk to Tom about anything, he provides a safe space to talk about thing openly and honestly.